 • the partner of an adoptive parent.

-Act reference: PPLAct section 31AA When a person is eligible for parental leave pay on a flexible PPL day for a child, section 54 Who can make a PPL claim or special PPL claim
+Act reference: PPLAct section 13 Determination on a PPL claim, section 15 Permission to claim flexible PPL days for a child, section 31AA When a person is eligible for PLP on a flexible PPL day for a child, section 54 Who can make a PPL claim or special PPL claim

 PPL Rules Part 2 Eligibility for PLP